rustyeddy/rustyeddy.com/content/projects/spaclock.md

 ## Description

-SPA Clock is an embedded webserver intended to run on a Rasberry Pi (or similar linux system) with a touchscreen and internet connection.
+SPA Clock is an embedded webserver intended to run on a Rasberry Pi (or similar linux system) with a touchscreen and Internet connection.

-Not only does this bring you a _Zero Touch_ clock, just plug it in, connect it to the internet and always have accurate time through power outages and timezone changes, never reset your clock again.
+This clock comes with _Zero Touch configuration_.
+Just plug it in, connect it to the internet and always have accurate time!

-> A clock that keeps **perfect** time and never needs to be reset!
+> Even through power outages and timezone changes, you'll never have
+> to reset your clock again.

-That is out the gate, you also get other cool things like weather, stock market or control your home lights and sound system..
+Now wait, that is not all!
+You also get other cool things like the date and current local weather!

 It is all OpenSource and easy to modify or extend with a simple yet really powerful plugin system!

-## Technologies
+## Open Source Technologies

-SPAClock was built with all modern technologies.
-While SPAClock is compact, easy to modify and a __great way__ to get start developing modern web applications.
+SPAClock was built with current but proven technologies.
+It is compact, easy to modify and a __great way__ to start developing modern web applications.

-SPAClock is also built to be fast, easy to use and operate, reliable and safe, in other words SPA clock was built with industrial strength software development practices!
+SPA Clock was built with _industrial strength_ software development _best practices_ to be fast, easy to use, reliable and safe.

 > SPAClock is **production ready**!

-This modern web application is what is also referred to as a _Single Page Application_ or _(SPA)_.
-Here is the bulk of what we used to build this application:
+Here is the bulk of what was used to build this application:

-- Go (the language) creates a tight, effecient micro-server
+- Go (the language) creates a tight, efficient micro-server
   - server static web pages and artifacts
   - REST API for various configuration and stuff
   - Websocket for realtime browser based perusing
   - MQTT for messaging between devices and controllers
-- Vue.js for Front End
+- Vue.js for Front End application framework
-- Cloud Automation for Deployment
+- Cloud Automation for Deployment and Operations

 ## Why SPA Clock?

-I started building the Single Page Application Internet Clock (SPAClock) for two reasons: provide perspective suitors with a live and unemumbered portfolio example.
+I started building the Single Page Application Internet Clock (SPAClock) for two reasons:

+#### 1. Show Off (my Talents :)

+To provide perspective clients with an unencumbered portfolio example.

-In otherwords, my most complete and relevant work has been for hire, and hence I can not provide more than a simple description of work I've done since much of it has never been public facing.
+In otherwords: my most complete and relevant work has been for hire and hence, I can't provide more than a simple description of the work.

+#### 2. Learn Vue and Improve Frontend Skills

-The other reason for SPAClock is that I wanted to learn Vue, seems like some fun and I am being left out of all the JavaScript/Webdev/frontend madness. :)
+The other reason for SPAClock is that I wanted to learn Vue.js and level up my _front end_ development skills.

+> So, what do you think?